-If you have planned to make a route to Chang’a from Dunhuang using the silk route, you will surely see a lot of exquisite primeval heritage on the way.
+If you have planned to make a route to Chang's from Dunhuang using the silk route, you will surely see a lot of exquisite primeval heritage on the way.
 No wonder, you are going to say WOW after viewing such beautiful places.
-A professional and experienced tour guide in such cases will be just like the cherry on the top.
+A professional and experienced tour guide in such cases will be just like the cherry on top.

-This article will help you a lot in knowing the facts about few awesome places you can see while en route from Dunhuang to Chang’an.
+This article will help you a lot in knowing the facts about a few awesome places you can see while en route from Dunhuang to Chang’an.

 This museum is present in the city center of Dunhuang City located in the province named Gansu.
-It was originated in October 1979 as the cultural center of the country.
-It is positioned in a three-floor building covering the area of 2,400 sqm.
+It originated in October 1979 as the cultural center of the country.
+It is positioned in a three-floor building covering an area of 2,400 sqm.
 A group of people with their camels traveling along the Silk Road will greet you just in front of the museum.
-The museum mirrors the thriving expansion of the society and the cultural virtues exchange among China and the western countries.
+The museum mirrors the thriving expansion of the society and the cultural virtues exchange between China and western countries.
 The museum demonstrates above 4,000 Chinese and Tibetan folk vestiges.
 All these relics are displayed in three sections.

-The Eco Sand Mountain also named as Mingsha Shan is 3 miles away from Dunhuang.
-Looking from far afield, Mountains just look like a golden dragon meandering its way to skyline.
+The Eco Sand Mountain also named Mingsha Shan is 3 miles away from Dunhuang.
+Looking from afar afield, the Mountains just look like a golden dragon meandering its way to the skyline.
 As you approach them, you came to know that sand has a lot of colors ranging from red to yellow and black to white.
-When a resilient wind blows, the fluctuation makes the sand to roar.
-But when the sand is slightly more than a breeze it harvests very placid, melodious sound parallel to music.
+When a resilient wind blows, the fluctuation makes the sand roar.
+But when the sand is slightly more than a breeze it harvests a very placid, melodious sound parallel to music.
 It must be enough said that sand is singing out there, or it is like an echo.
 One can ride a camel out there; camel riding is one of the most cherished things by tourists in this area.
-You go from civilization to total desert and can relish each and every moment there.
+You go from civilization to a total desert and can relish each and every moment there.

 The Yumenguan Pass, also known as Jade Gate Pass, is an ancient Han Great Wall in Dunhuang.
-It was created on the Silk Road China as a counter to the Huns unending annexation.
+It was created on the Silk Road in China as a counter to the Hun's unending annexation.
 It is a rectangular square made up of sandstone and hay standing in the Gobi Desert.
 This pass was created to guard the western gate of the motherland.
 It was certainly a strategic passage of the famous Silk Road in China.
 It is open from 8:00 to 6:00 for tourists.

 It helped to defend Dunhuang and helped to bring prosperity to the region.
 Mounting to the top of the Yum-en-Guan Pass, tourists can view the vestiges of the prodigious wall as well as the sparingly speckled time-weathered beacon pylons in the desert.
 This is one terrific experience for tourists.

 The antiquity of the Great Wall is believed to twitch from the spring and autumn days when seven prevailing federations appeared at the same time.
 The Great Wall of China was of colossal Importance to the fortification and progression of the Silk Road.
 It helped in maintaining the Chinese existence all over the constituency.
 It also helped to assist the migration of religion, ideas, and art.
-The length of the wall is 8,881 kilometers total, and it is not continuous.
+The length of the wall is 8,881 kilometers in total, and it is not continuous.
 The height of the wall is about 8 meters.
 It was constructed by using rammed earth, and some of the sections are made up of bricks and cut stones.
-It was initially anticipated to protect the agricultural fields, cities, line of work routes of stable farmer’s raids and the annexations by itinerant people from the north and the west.
+It was initially anticipated to protect the agricultural fields, cities, line of work routes of stable farmer’s raids, and the annexations by itinerant people from the north and the west.

 Read our previous article The first ever mobile app for searching tour guides!